pubnub/pubnub-mcp-server/resources/sdk_docs/swift_publish-and-subscribe.md

 ## Signal

-signal() sends a lightweight signal to all channel subscribers.
+Sends a lightweight signal to all channel subscribers.

-- Payload limit: 64 bytes (payload only; not URI/headers).
-For larger payloads, contact support.
+- Default payload size limit: 64 bytes (payload only).
+Contact support for higher limits.

 ### Method(s)

+To Signal a message use:

 ```
 `1func signal(